 Table of Contents

-The Patriarchal cross is similar to the traditional Latin cross and to the Papal cross in design.
-However, while the Latin cross has only one crossbar and the Papal cross has three, the Patriarchal cross has two.
+The Patriarchal, also known as the archiepiscopal cross or the crux gemina, is a variation of the Christian cross.
+It’s similar to the traditional Latin cross and to the Papal cross, but while the Latin cross has only one crossbar and the Papal cross has three, the Patriarchal cross has two.
 The second crossbar is shorter in length and is located above the main crossbar, nearer to the top.

 Meaning of the Patriarchal Cross

-- During Roman times, when people were crucified, a plaque with their name would be hung on the cross for all to see and identify the convicted person.
+During Roman times, when people were crucified, a plaque with their name would be hung on the cross for all to see and identify the convicted person.